Collectif Némésis

-Collectif Némésis is an organisation in France and Switzerland for women aged 18 to 30, describing itself as feminist and Identitarian.
+The Collectif Némésis (/fr/; 'Nemesis Collective') is a far-right political organisation for women aged 18 to 30, describing itself as feminist and Identitarian.
+The organisation was founded in France and expanded to Switzerland and Belgium.
 The organisation is named after Nemesis, the Greek goddess of revenge, and was founded by Alice Cordier in 2019.
 The organisation believes in a connection between immigration and crime.
 It believes that non-European immigrants, particularly Muslims, are more likely to commit violence towards women.
-The organisation has been condemned as racist by mainstream feminist organisations.
+The organisation has been condemned as racist by other feminist organisations, such as Collectif NousToutes in France and the Grève féministe du 14 juin in Switzerland.

 History

-The organisation first appeared on 23 November 2019 at the "Nous Toutes" (All of us Women) demonstration in Paris, in which it carried placards saying that 52% of rapists in Île-de-France were foreign, and ones reading "Cologne, Rotherham, soon [Paris]".
+The organisation first appeared on 23 November 2019 at the "Collectif NousToutes" (All of us Women) demonstration in Paris, in which it carried placards saying that 52% of rapists in Île-de-France were foreign, and ones reading "Cologne, Rotherham, soon [Paris]".
 After the event, the group said that other feminist groups are run by the extreme left and "prefer to focus on anecdotal themes (inclusive writing, sexism in advertising, etc.).
 And they only deal with the violence that women suffer daily (such as street harassment) by drowning it in abstract concepts such as that of patriarchy, to hide the fact that our attackers are massively of non-European origin".

-In January 2021, the group wore niqab at the Eiffel Tower to promote a "No Hijab Day" in opposition to World Hijab Day.
+In January 2021, the group wore niqabs at the Eiffel Tower to promote a "No Hijab Day" in opposition to World Hijab Day.
+In November 2021, the group infiltrated the NousToutes annual demonstration with several members of the far-right Cocarde étudiante to stage a protest against Afghan refugees.

+On 9 June 2024, the group infiltrated the 2024 French protests against the National Rally to stage a protest against the left-wing New Popular Front.
+In an Instagram post later that day, the group declared that it had "used our freedom of expression to remind the country what the New Popular Front really is: a collection of violent abusers, terrorist supporters, and antisemites."
+In November 2024, Cordier applauded the victory of Donald Trump in the 2024 United States presidential election.
+Later that month, Le Monde reported that the group had used the Le Pen family manor in Montretout to plan an attempt to disrupt the annual NousToutes demonstration.
+Cordier denied knowledge of the manor's history, saying that the meeting had been organised by a member of the collective.
+Further reporting by Libération indicated that the group had previously organised other meetings in the manor.